UniMath/agda-unimath/src/simplicial-type-theory/universal-property-directed-circle.lagda.md

         ( dependent-universal-property-induction-principle-directed-circle α I)
 ```

-### The induction principle of the directed circle implies ther recursion principle of the directed circle
+### The induction principle of the directed circle implies the recursion principle of the directed circle

 ```agda
 module _